Vietnam.vn - Nền tảng quảng bá Việt Nam

 University lecturers carry out production research projects ordered by businesses

-Dr. Tran Huu Duy, Head of Training Department of Da Lat University, said that there are many difficulties for schools to achieve the 5% ratio, however, the biggest "stuck" is the mechanism and policy.
+Dr. Tran Huu Duy, Head of Training Department of Da Lat University, said that there are many difficulties for schools to achieve the 5% ratio, however, the biggest "stumbling block" is the mechanism and policy.

 "Currently, lecturers are very good and dynamic, and can completely enrich themselves with their knowledge and bring income to the school through scientific and technological services.
-However, when implementing the mechanism, many teachers are discouraged because the procedures are too complicated and cumbersome," said Dr. Duy.
+However, when implementing the mechanism, many teachers are discouraged because the procedures are too complicated and cumbersome," Dr. Duy commented.

 "The mechanism is heavy on administrative procedures, causing difficulties and making lecturers have to be dishonest or discouraged, while the most important thing, the product, is not paid attention to.
 Therefore, many lecturers think of going out to establish private enterprises or combine with enterprises to make money from their knowledge, to escape the cumbersome and complicated procedures.
-Those problems greatly affect the implementation of scientific and technological services of the university, affecting the revenue from this activity," said Dr. Duy.
+Those problems greatly affect the implementation of scientific and technological services of the university, causing the revenue from this activity to be affected," Dr. Duy said.

-Therefore, Dr. Duy proposed that autonomy should be given to lecturers, especially professors, associate professors, and doctors, to decide on all topics, projects, and use of funds, as long as the final product meets the requirements.
+Therefore, Dr. Duy proposed to give autonomy to lecturers, especially professors, associate professors, and doctors, to decide on all topics, projects, and use of funds, as long as the final product meets the requirements.

-Associate Professor, Dr. Tran Thien Phuc, Vice Principal of Ho Chi Minh City University of Technology, commented: "From 2025, all universities must be autonomous.
+Associate Professor Dr. Tran Thien Phuc, Vice Principal of Ho Chi Minh City University of Technology, commented: "From 2025, all universities must be autonomous.
 But most schools are still dependent on a stable source of income from tuition fees.
 To have income from science and technology activities, schools and teachers must be more proactive and do more.
 They cannot sit still but must proactively "hunt" for topics, approach businesses and localities to see what needs they have in their training fields.
-Certainly, schools will have fierce competition with each other and with businesses, so it requires very high capacity."
+Certainly, schools will have fierce competition with each other and with businesses, so very high capacity is required."

 Ho Chi Minh City University of Technology has a Center for Research on Technology and Industrial Equipment, which has been operating since 1994, providing research, manufacturing, and installation services.
-Through the center, lecturers' research is brought to the market and has annual revenue of 200 billion VND.
-Currently, this center has been transformed into Ho Chi Minh City University of Technology Science and Technology Joint Stock Company (BKTECHS), with revenue of hundreds of billions of VND each year, in which Ho Chi Minh City University of Technology owns 30% of shares, thus bringing in tens of billions of VND each year for the school.
+Through the center, lecturers' research is brought to the market and has a revenue of 200 billion VND per year.
+Currently, this center has been transformed into Ho Chi Minh City University of Technology Science and Technology Joint Stock Company (BKTECHS), with a revenue of hundreds of billions of VND per year, in which Ho Chi Minh City University of Technology owns 30% of the shares, so it also brings in a revenue of tens of billions of VND per year for the school.

-From the experience of an educational institution that has earned more than VND360 billion from science and technology activities, Associate Professor, Dr. Bui Quang Hung, Vice President of Ho Chi Minh City University of Economics, said that universities need to link training, research, consulting... with practice, with the needs of businesses and the market.
+From the experience of an educational institution that earned more than 360 billion VND from science and technology activities, Associate Professor Dr. Bui Quang Hung, Vice Principal of Ho Chi Minh City University of Economics, said that universities need to link training, research, consulting... with practice, with the needs of businesses and the market.
 "We work with them to see what they need, design training programs and projects according to requirements.
 It is necessary to form a sustainable ecosystem between universities and businesses, partners... based on each other's strengths and needs.
-From there, universities focus resources on this activity, have core training and research products and adjust according to practice to create competitiveness and brand", Associate Professor, Dr. Hung shared.
+From there, universities focus resources on this activity, have core training and research products and adjust according to practice to create competitiveness and brand", Associate Professor Dr. Hung shared.

 Source: https://thanhnien.vn/gian-nan-dat-chuan-co-so-giao-duc-dh-thieu-nguon-thu-tu-khoa-hoc-cong-nghe-185240920220403951.htm